Intout/SnapKit-and-GraphQL-Practice/README.md

 ### Integration Test

-Application has 2 main data process methods.
+Application has two main data process methods.
 First one, fetching charater data from RestAPI; second one, downloanding thumbnail image from given URL.
 If operation results are succesful, test cases considered successful, otherwise cases considered as failure.